Why Work for Mind?

 Perceptions of mental health are changing fast – and there’s never been a more exciting time to join us to ensure that anyone with a mental health problem has somewhere to turn for support and advice.
 Mind in Brighton & Hove is committed to promoting better mental health for everyone with experience of mental distress.
 There are many benefits to working with Mind in Brighton and Hove.
 We value and care for the people we serve, the resources entrusted to us and the people we employ.
 Mind in Brighton and Hove is an equal opportunities employer.

-Mind in Brighton and Hove empowers and supports people who have experience of mental health issues in Brighton and Hove and across Sussex.
+Mind in Brighton and Hove empowers and supports people who have experience of mental health issues in Brighton and Hove, East and West Sussex.
+Our Advocacy Services take action to help people say what they want, secure their rights, represent their interests and obtain services they need.

-All successful applicants are subject to DBS clearance
+All successful applicants are subject to Disclosure and Barring Service (DBS) clearance.

 For more information about the role including how to apply, please download our application pack, which contains: